metalcarratt/ministry/ls/Matthew/msg04.md

 its okay to remain in babylon as long as you worship god.

+> You may worship God and you may walk in spirit in Babylon, but be assured that Christ could never be born into humanity through you.
+This requires a specific place.
+You must return from Babylon to Judea.

 the history of our salvation was all planned by god.